smemsh/utilx/README.rst

 ratutils
 ==============================================================================

-Collection of some scripts to interact with Ratpoison window manager.
-So far there are:
+Collection of scripts for working in a Ratpoison/X11 setup

 `wmpersist`_
     Ratpoison (and Chrome) -specific script to preserve browser